pschachte/wybe/WYBE.md

 > `module` *name* `{` *items* `}`

-where *name* is the module name and *items* are the contents of the submodule.
+where *name* is the module name and *items* are the contents of the submodule, separated by newlines or semicolons.

 ## <a name="constructors"></a>Constructor declarations